Flood Insurance Rate Maps “FIRM’s” are commonly known as a FEMA flood map. Here’s how to read one.

 A flood map can help you to understand and identify SFHA areas, locate a specific property in relation to SFHAs, identify 100 and 500-year flood areas, identify flood magnitude in a specific area, locate regulatory floodways and identify undeveloped coastal areas where flood insurance is not available.

 A flood map is used by a variety of people for several reasons.
 Private citizens, insurance agents, real estate brokers, community officials, lending institutions and Federal Agencies all use FEMA flood maps.
 Flood maps can be used to locate properties and corresponding flood insurance risk zones.
-Community officials use them to create floodplain regulations and lending institutions use them to determine whether flood insurance is required when making loans.
+Community officials use them to create and enforce Houston floodplain building restrictions, and lending institutions use them to determine whether flood insurance is required when making loans.

 How To Read A Flood Map